 Of all the blogging tips for beginners that I can give you, getting your Pinterest profile set up properly is probably the most important!
-Pinterest will typically be the number one source of traffic to your Christian website – but only if you have your blog AND your Pinterest optimized for success.
+Pinterest will typically be the number one source of traffic to your Christian blog when you first get started – but only if you have your blog AND your Pinterest optimized for success.
 If you didn’t know, Pinterest is not a social media channel – it is a search engine.
 Although it does work off of SEO practices, it is much easier to get your content found on Pinterest than on Google.
 Steps can take now include:

 - Set up (or convert to) a Pinterest Business Account (this is completely free) – A business account enables you to review analytical data about your Pinterest and blog traffic which helps in improving your blog strategy.

 - Optimize your Pinterest profile for your niche – This includes your profile name and description, board titles and descriptions, and what you pin

 - Ensure you have a Pinterest-worthy, pinnable image on each post – This image should be approximately 600 x 900 (in Canva this Pinterest template is 735 x 1102 which is also great), should be visually appealing and have the post title on it.
 Simple images without the post title on it won’t get pinned, and if they do, no one will click on it if they see it in their Pinterest feed.